As a small or medium-sized business owner who wants to grow locally and become a local force to be reckoned with, you obviously need local customers.

 Get Some Structure With Schema Markup

-So, on your path towards getting more local customers and becoming a local force, you’ll also need some structure, and you’ll get it with a local business schema markup.
+So, on your path toward getting more local customers and becoming a local force, you’ll also need some structure, and you’ll get it with a local business schema markup.

 At its core, a schema is a form of microdata.
 A group of tags that are added to a website and that help search engines better understand your location-based info, such as NAP.
 It provides context and helps Google decide which information to display.
 It was basically created as a bridge between search engines, which are always looking for the most accurate data, and local businesses wanting to appeal to their customers.